The Importance of Physical Fitness in Addiction Recovery

-A good workout clears the mind and helps to focus and concentrate on the education being received while going through counseling and therapy for the addiction.
+A good physical fitness workout clears the mind and helps to focus and concentrate on the education being received while going through counseling and therapy for the addiction.
 A good attitude will help the patient be more receptive to new ideas and ways of conducting their lives after leaving the treatment facility.
 Once in the routine of exercising and working out daily, the patient will begin to look forward to this activity.
 At the same time, they will receive the benefits of being more physically fit and will be more conscious of what substances they put into their bodies.
 They will want to live a more healthy lifestyle.

 Once returning home after completion of therapy, the individual will have learned skills to help them in their new life without drugs or alcohol.
 They will have developed new and healthy habits which include good nutrition and physical fitness.
 Since they have been given these new skills and a new life, they now realize how much better life is living in a drug-free environment and in a healthy manner which includes being physically fit.